Got a black thumb? Make a seed board with your kids instead of planting a garden!

 I have a blackish thumb - maybe you can relate.

 Normally, when I try to grow plants the results are less than stellar.
-In fact, the only reason that my garden currently grows is because we live in Florida and you can't kill anything here.
+In fact, the only reason that my garden currently grows is that we live in Florida and you can't kill anything here.
 That and my husband has taken over watering the plants!

 Anywhoo, in order to save a few seeds from the certain death that I would subject them to if I planted them, we chose to make a seed board instead one year.
 And because planting season is just around the corner, I thought I would share how we did this with you all today!

 Step 1: Collect the Seeds

 The first step in making a seed board is to collect the seeds.